May Revolution: Consequences

 According to historian Félix Luna's Breve historia de los Argentinos (Brief history of the Argentines), one of the most important societal consequences of the May Revolution was the shift in the way the people and its rulers related.
 Until then, the conception of the common good prevailed: while royal authority was fully respected, if an instruction from the crown of Spain was considered detrimental to the common good of the local population, it was half-met or simply ignored.
 With the revolution, the concept of common good gave way to that of popular sovereignty, as theorized by Moreno, Castelli and Monteagudo, among others.
 This idea held that, in the absence of a legitimate authority, the people had the right to appoint their own leaders.
 Over time, popular sovereignty would give way to the idea of majority rule.
 This maturation of ideas was gradual, taking many decades to crystallize into stable electoral and political systems, but it was what ultimately led to the adoption of the republican system as the form of government for Argentina.
 Domingo Faustino Sarmiento stated similar views in his Facundo, and noted that cities were more receptive to republican ideas, while rural areas were more resistant to them, which led to the surge of caudillos.

 Another consequence, also according to Luna, was the dissolution of the Viceroyalty of the Río de la Plata into several different units.
 Most of the cities and provinces had distinctive populations, economies, attitudes, contexts, and interests.
 Until the revolution, all of these peoples were held together by the authority of the Spanish government, but with its disappearance, people from Montevideo, Paraguay and the Upper Peru began to distance themselves from Buenos Aires.
-The brief existence of the Viceroyalty of the Rio de la Plata, which had lasted barely 38 years, impeded the consolidation of a patriotic feeling and failed to bring a sense of community to all of the population.
+The brief existence of the Viceroyalty of the Río de la Plata, which had lasted barely 38 years, impeded the consolidation of a patriotic feeling and failed to bring a sense of community to all of the population.
 The new country of Argentina lacked an established concept of national identity capable to unite the population under a common idea of statehood.
 Juan Bautista Alberdi sees the May Revolution as one of the early manifestations of the power struggles between the city of Buenos Aires and the provinces—one of the axial conflicts at play in the Argentine civil wars.
 Alberdi wrote in his book "Escritos póstumos":

 The revolution of May 1810 in Buenos Aires, intended to win the independence of Argentina from Spain, also had the consequence of emancipating the province of Buenos Aires from Argentina or, rather, of imposing the authority of this province upon the whole nation emancipated from Spain.
 That day, Spanish power over the Argentine provinces ended and that of Buenos Aires was established.